 When working on a file within Teams, your people can maintain a persistent chat around a particular document, while Team owners can create channels that are more specific to a particular topic.
 In fact, Team’s ability to locate multiple workspaces into a seamless communication hub is one of the strongest features of the platform.

 Teams and Groups – the same but different

-At first glance, the Office 365 Groups and Microsoft Teams solutions may seem the same but they differ in many ways.
+At first glance, the Microsoft 365 Groups and Microsoft Teams solutions may seem the same but they differ in many ways.
 The key thing to remember is that they are NOT competing technologies; rather they both work hand-in-hand.

 Groups acts as a platform that allows Azure Active Directory users to collaborate and share files, while Microsoft Teams helps in organising these files and communicating in different ways.

 And as we said earlier, there’s no one-size-fits-all answer to the question of which to choose.
 Both offer different functionalities depending on your specific needs at any given time.
 In some cases, you may even want to integrate both into your team, department or businesses’s communications for different purposes.

 There’s little doubt that Teams is best used in hot-button, immediate and time sensitive scenarios.
 Groups, on the other hand, offers a large-scale solution for data integration.
 While not as time-efficient a solution as Teams, Groups certainly offers the broad functionality many users require for their projects.

 The bottom line is that both Microsoft Microsoft 365 Groups and Microsoft Teams allow you and your employees to achieve far more flexibility and better team performance than were possible just a few years ago.